cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/2020-07-18-overallsecurity.md

 ### Best-practice checklist

-1. <font color=red> ensure an appropriate incident response strategy in place </font>
+1. <font color=OrangeRed> ensure an appropriate incident response strategy in place </font>
    - Make sure the security team has the right tools pre-deployed into AWS so that the incident can be responded to in a timely manner.
    - Pre-provision a ‘clean room’ for automated incident handling.
    - Have a list of relevant contacts that may need to be notified.
    - Decide on the medium of communication.
 If the compromised account contains personal data, you may be required to contact the Data Protection Commission (DPC) within 72 hours to comply with GDPR.
    - Conduct incident response simulations regularly in the non-production and the production environments as well.
 Incorporate lessons learned into the architecture and operations.

-2. <font color=red> AWS tools for prepare in advance for incident handling </font>
+2. <font color=OrangeRed> AWS tools for prepare in advance for incident handling </font>
    - Tags in AWS allow you to proactively label resources with a data classification or a criticality attribute so you can quickly estimate the impact when the incident occurs.
    - <font color=LightSlateBlue> AWS Organisations </font>
      - allows you to create separate accounts along business lines or mission areas which also limits the “blast radius” should a breach occur;